-By Fern Easton.
-Last Updated 1st March 2021.
+By Joanne Jeffries.
+Last Updated 26th October 2021.
 Welcome to our guide on nut allergic reaction claims.
 People who suffer from a nut allergy take every precaution possible to avoid eating nuts or food products that contain nuts.
 Retailers, food manufacturers and establishments serving food also have a legal duty of care towards their customers who suffer from food allergies.
 This means they must highlight allergenic ingredients on food packaging or indicate allergenic ingredients on a menu item in writing.
 To fail to do so is considered negligence.
 If you have suffered from an allergic reaction to nuts after eating in a restaurant, or a food product, which was not correctly labelled, then you could be entitled to claim compensation from the eaterie or food supplier that was responsible for this negligence.

 Call Accident Claims UK today to learn more about nut allergic reaction claims.
 Call us today for your free nut allergy claims consultation, and if you have legitimate grounds to claim, we will estimate how much your claim could be worth and will provide you with an excellent food allergy claims solicitor to handle your claim.

 You could be owed compensation, so call us today on 0800 073 8801 to see what your nut allergy compensation claim is worth and begin your personal injury claims process.
 We’re looking forward to hearing from you.

 - A Guide On How To Make Your Nut Allergy Claim

 - What Is A Nut Allergy?

 - Nut Reaction Symptoms To Watch Out For